ghostinshadow/git_real/README.txt

-You know just learning GIT and so on
+You know just learning GIT and remember - Git ReaL